royalgraphx/DarwinKVM/docs/docs/06-InstallingmacOS/03-ConfigNIC.md

 ---

 # Configure Virtual Machine NIC
-#### This is required to download macOS via RecoveryOS, as well as will be the general ethernet connection in the Virtual Machine.
+#### This is required to download macOS via recoveryOS, as well as will be the general ethernet connection in the Virtual Machine.

 ## Using the Default Network